If you want to know more about Seasonal Colour Analysis 101 then this post is for you…

 Colour is all around us.
 Colour is light – for without light there can be no colour.
 It impinges on our every waking moment.
 It has fascinated man since the earliest times and yet it is often taken for granted.
 It affects us psychologically and emotionally.
 It can make us excited, or peaceful, uplifted or gloomy.
 Studies have shown that blood pressure can be affected by the response to colour and it’s no surprise that red is used in in so many food logos – as it can stimulate appetite.

 Colour Analysis helps an individual to understand the colours that suit them best.
-These colours will not only compliment their complexion but also align with their personality and will help them present the best image of themselves and how they are perceived by other people.
+These colours will not only compliment their complexion but with some systems of analysis, to align with their personality.
+This helps women to present the best image of themselves and how they are perceived by other people – and it can also be used effectively by men too.

 Knowing the colours that suit best, enables the individual to use colour to their advantage, to look healthier, often younger and more vibrant and at a functional level to plan their wardrobe with clothes that easily mix and match together, because they are in a similar colour palette.

 Seasonal Colour Analysis is generally perceived to be the original method of colour analysis and is still used very effectively today.
-It is easily understood by both the consultant and client alike.
+It’s an easy to understand concept for both consultants and clients.

 The colours are closely related to the seasons of the year in the Northern hemisphere, and so by dividing them by whether they were warm or cool and then into seasonal groups, they were easy to understand.